 In the south, Democratic Rally (DISY) leader Clerides was elected President of the Republic of Cyprus in February 1993.
 He had asserted that a settlement would result only if the U.N.'s set of ideas were changed.
-Clerides was reelected in February 1997 and DISY formed a government with the United Democratic Union (socialists/EDEK).
-EDEK resigned in December 1998 because it viewed Clerides' decision not to deploy the S-300 missiles as a blow to the joint defense doctrine, Hellenism, and Cypriot sovereignty.
-Clerides thereby lost support of a majority in parliament and has since governed by consensus.
-The next presidential election will be held in February 2003.
+Clerides was reelected in February 1997 and the next presidential election will be held in February 2003.

-May 28, 2001 parliamentary elections produced a narrow victory for the Reformist Party of Working People (AKEL), a communist party that supports accession to the EU and has engaged in dialogues with leftist parties of the north.
+May 28, 2001 parliamentary elections produced a narrow victory for the Reformist Party of Working People (AKEL), a communist party that supports accession to the EU and has engaged leftist parties of the north.
 AKEL received 34.71% of the vote and 20 seats in the 50-seat parliament.
 DISY dropped to second place with 34% of the vote and 19 seats.
 Six other parties also won seats.
 Dimitris Christofias, AKEL's leader, was elected speaker of parliament.
 There is no vice president.
 The speaker is the second highest official in government and acts for the president when he is absent or incapacitated.

 In the north, Denktash was elected the first "President" of the TRNC in 1983, and reelected subsequently.
 On April 15, 2000, Denktash won 43% of the vote to 30% for Dervis Eroglu in the first round of the election for "President."
-Eroglu withdrew on April 19, before a second round vote could occur, and Denktash was declared "President" again.
+Eroglu withdrew on April 19, before a second round, and Denktash was declared "President" again.
 In December 6, 1998, elections for the 50-seat parliament, the National Unity Party (UBP) had won 24 seats; the Democratic Party (DP) 13; Communal Liberation Party (TKP) 7; and CTP, 6.
 Dervis Eroglu then became Prime Minister and formed a coalition with the TKP.

-A banking crisis in northern Cyprus in 2000 eroded the government's standing, provoked domestic unrest, and prompted Denktash to increase his criticism of the government.
-A three-year, \$350 million Turkish aid package announced in January 2001 increased Turkish supervision of the Turkish Cypriot economy.
-Eroglu and his TKP Deputy Prime Minister, Mustafa Akinci, increasingly disagreed on policy issues.
-Akinci criticized Denktash's withdrawal from the U.N. talks and non-participation in EU membership negotiations and Turkey's influence over TRNC affairs.
+A banking crisis in northern Cyprus in 2000 eroded the government's standing, provoked domestic unrest, and prompted Denktash to criticize the government more.
+Eroglu and his TKP Deputy Prime Minister, Mustafa Akinci, increasingly disagreed.
+Akinci criticized Denktash's withdrawal from the U.N. talks and non-participation in EU membership negotiations, and Turkey's influence over TRNC affairs.
 On May 19, 2001, the National Popular Movement (UHH) announced its formation, vowing to strengthen ties with Turkey and to struggle against "foreign forces and local collaborators."
 A Denktash adviser is a UHH founder, and Denktash supports it.
 On May 24, the UBP withdrew from the coalition with the TKP.
 On the same day, the headquarters of a newspaper that is critical of Denktash was bombed.
 On June 5, Eroglu formed a new government with the DP.